duongphuhiep/blog1/content/posts/dependencies-injection.md

 keywords: ["unittest"]
 ---

 This is not an easy subject.
-I get confusion myself sometimes.
-So I always wanted to write about this subject since a long time ago.
-This big subject deserve a series of Posts, but I don't wanna  make it too long.
+So I always wanted to write about it since a long time ago.
+This big subject deserves a series of Posts, but I don't wanna  make it too long.

 I will just express some random thoughts about DI in all kind of layers: principle's, theories, code practices. so this posts might be a little messy and un-structured!